FC95: We Are Waves Of The Same Sea

 |Mar 20|| 34||26|

-Last week, a large consignment of crates arrived in Italy, addressed to the country's Civil Protection Department, from the consumer electronics giant, Xiaomi.
+In mid-March, 2020, a large consignment of crates arrived in Italy, addressed to the country's Civil Protection Department, from the consumer electronics giant, Xiaomi.
 Inside were tens of thousands of FFP3 face masks for Italy's healthcare workers, a “token of gratitude to the Italian people” for making their workers feel so welcome when the Chinese company opened its first European offices in 2018.
 Stapled to the side of each of the crates was a quote, in both Italian and English, attributed to the Roman philosopher, Seneca.

 "We are waves of the same sea, leaves of the same tree, flowers of the same garden."